This is part 3 in the motorcycle series, and a follow-up to my essay "The decision tree" which can be found here:

 Oh, I see what you're saying.
 You're just an ordinary person, you have no intention of conquering the South Pole or the Everest.
 You will probably never invent the light bulb so then why bother?

-This, my friend, is the beginning of your downfall.
+This, my friend, is your mistake.

 It doesn't matter that you're not the next Edison or Einstein.
 It doesn't matter your endurance is nothing compared to Amundsen's.
 But if you lack intensity, even your "normal", average life will be second-grade, refurbished material.
 You need intensity just to be a good citizen, aware of the world you're living in, able to make correct decisions - a human being whole and awake.
 And life itself seems to fade out and lose its colors when intensity is lacking.
 Yes, it's fairly easy to exist and function, but to Live - that's an entirely different matter.